Navigating Plug Standards for International Explorations with ChargerLAB

 In addition to the commonly used national standard plugs mentioned above, there are distinctive plugs in other countries.

-For example, Italy and Chile adopt the three-pin round plug type L. Apart from these, there are many other countries with unique plug types not listed here.
+For example, Italy and Chile adopt the three-prong round plug type L. Apart from these, there are many other countries with unique plug types not listed here.

 Adapters and Converters